frameworklabs/SynchrosphereDemo/README.md

 }
 ```

 So, the rolling is extended with the aspect of blinking here.
-The synchronous programming model allows this kind of Aspect-oriented prrogramming (AOP) as the synchronization points pose as general join-points where a program can be extended with code to run before and after it at every step.
+The synchronous programming model allows this kind of Aspect-oriented programming (AOP) as the synchronization points pose as general join-points where a program can be extended with code to run before and after it at every step.

 The modularity possible by the synchronous programming style prevents you from conflating different aspects like rolling and blinking into one place.
 Imagine how complex and convoluted this combined behavior would be in a traditional environment.